juliocmatias/pixels-art/README.md

 <details>
   <summary><strong>Summary</strong></summary>

-This was a project developed in the fundamentals module at [trybe](https://www.betrybe.com/). it was developed using htm and ECMA 6 with script.js and style.css files.
+This was a project developed in the fundamentals module at [trybe](https://www.betrybe.com/).\
+It was developed using htm and ECMA 6 with script.js and style.css files.
 Pixel Art is a web page application where you can paint pixels and develop your imagination.
 Feel free to create and promote improvements by creating a fork pull request.

 </details>